bewuethr/slack-analyzer/docs/implementation.md

 - if a user was previously active and is now deleted, it gets the timestamp of their most recent message; this requires a Slack API user token to be set in the environment as `$USER_TOKEN`
+  - if there is no message to be found, the current time is used instead as the departure date; assuming the action is run frequently, this isn't too far off in most cases
-- if the user is fresh, it checks if they have posted, and if so, updates them to active (unless the user has been deleted without ever posting, making them a no-show)
+- if the user is fresh, the timestamp of their first message (or the current time, if they haven't posted yet) is set as their join date and the user is updated to active
 - applies corrections for first and last timestamp where available
 - prints the updated and corrected vales to `tenures_new.tsv`

 The intermediate `users.json` is now deleted, and a file containing the unified diff between `tenures_new.tsv` and `tenures.tsv` is generated.
-This also generates diff subdirectories for year and month if needed; if the diff file is empty, it is deleted again, and we exit. `tenures_new.tsv` is now renamed to `tenures.tsv`.
+This also generates diff subdirectories for year and month if needed; if the diff file is empty, it is deleted again. `tenures_new.tsv` is now renamed to `tenures.tsv`.

-Finally, the main README is generated containing the link to the latest diff;
-if there is no corrections file, the lines mentioning it are filtered.
+Finally, the main README is generated containing the link to the latest diff and an update stats table; if there is no corrections file, the lines mentioning it are filtered.

 The Markdown tables are generated from `tenures.tsv` by removing the header row, sorting by the appropriate fields, and adding an employee number before